 Alternatively, carbonated slush machines are rapidly increasing in popularity.
-These fizzy slush machines use CO2 to add an extra zing to standard slush, taking frozen carbonated beverages to the next level.
+These fizzy slush machines such as the Blue Ice T180-2 and Blue Ice T516-3 Ultra High Capacity Fizzy Slush Machines use CO2 to add an extra zing to standard slush, taking frozen carbonated beverages to the next level.
 Rather than a manual top-up system as with uncarbonated slush machines, carbonated alternatives require very little manual intervention.
 Using a bag in box syrup system that feeds directly into the machine, a direct water feed that adds the exact amount of water required for the perfect consistency and with a pressurised barrel to inject the carbon dioxide, fizzy slushies offer minimum effort and maximum profit.

 The main characteristic of slushies is the icy texture therefore slush and granita machines must be able to operate at temperatures low enough to freeze i.e. 0°C. Commercial slush machine temperature ranges can vary anywhere from -8°C to +4°C although the optimum setting for slush is around the -3°C mark.

-The time it takes for each machine to freeze is variable depending on a number of factors inc.
+The time it takes for each machine to freeze is variable depending on a number of factors including:

 - volume of mixture in bowl

 - ambient temperature in which the equipment is placed